 There were two “trademarks” to Stymie, the first being his bald head.
-The second was the derby that he always wore, the source of which was Stan Laurel of the comedy teach Roach produced, Laurel and Hardy (so, in fact, did Spanky McFarland).
+The second was the derby that he always wore, the source of which was Stan Laurel of the comedy team Roach produced, Laurel and Hardy (a duo that inspired Spanky McFarland as well).

 “I took to him from the start,” Stymie told film historian Leonard Maltin.
 “Lots of times our sets would be next to Laurel and Hardy’s on the same stage.
 They would watch us shoot and we would watch them shoot.
 I was a curious kid, and I got a charge out of Stan Laurel, and he knew it.
 I used to follow him around the lot, he’d buy me ice cream and one day he said, ‘Give this kid a derby.’
 That’s why it never fit me; it belonged to Stan Laurel.”

 He was always proud of the fact that he remained friends with Laurel long after his days on Our Gang were over.
 He explained, “The last two years of his life I used to go visit him there in Santa Monica.
 It made me feel good to tell him what his friendship meant to me.”

 Wonderful memories for Stymie, as were the making of the films themselves and the feeling of equality that was foisted on him by pretty much everyone, from Roach, his crew, Laurel and Hardy, and the rest.
 But away from the floodlights, cameras, and studio gates, life was very different.
 He, his parents, and 13 siblings — some of whom would be cast in smaller roles in some of the film shorts — lived in East Los Angeles.
 His paycheck would go to help support the family, and life in their neighborhood was very tough, a point he summed up with Maltin by stating, “My parents had to keep me in so I wouldn’t get my face scarred.”